 For years, the Doomsday prognosticators in meteorology had wondered what might happen if a monster hurricane spawned by hotter summers wandered north, remained strong and made a direct hit on Manhattan.
 The Eastern Seaboard had been struck before by hurricanes, but a major one hadn’t made landfall there for decades.
 In the meantime, the population and development swelled.
 It seemed to be a nightmare waiting to happen.

 The predictions came true in 2012 with Hurricane Sandy.
-The sprawling storm wrought as much as $70 billion in damage, destroying thousands of homes, bringing a storm surge of 15 feet into lower Manhattan, flooding subway tunnels, closing the stock exchange, wiping away development on the Long Island coast and the Jersey Shore.
+The sprawling storm wreaked as much as $70 billion in damage, destroying thousands of homes, bringing a storm surge of 15 feet into lower Manhattan, flooding subway tunnels, closing the stock exchange, wiping away development on the Long Island coast and the Jersey Shore.

 As bad as it was, things only got worse for many property owners.
 Hundreds received denials or very paltry payments for the damage.
 Many spent years battling insurers in court, while meanwhile struggling to find a place to live and put back together with their lives.
 One couple discovered an agent had failed to secure them flood insurance.